apprunjs/apprun-docs/docs/architecture.md

 const add = () => count.value++;
 ```

-You can see AppRun uses a _pure function_, which can easily be [strong typed](https://medium.com/@yiyisun/strong-typing-in-apprun-78520be329c1) if you wish.
-Svelte is also easy to understand.
-React and Vue are more difficult.
+You can also see AppRun uses a _pure function_.
+AppRun and Svelte are easy to understand.
+React Hooks and Vue Composition API are more difficult.

-#### Conclusion
+### Conclusion

 Both the AppRun code and the Svelte code express the essence well and have less ceremony.
-I am biased toward AppRun because I am the author.
-But, I like the Svelte compiler.

 React Hooks and Vue Composition API are cool.
 However, they both add a lot more ceremonies to our codebase.
-Remember, the ceremony has no business values but more challenging to understand and, therefore, more costly to maintain.
+Remember, the ceremony has no business values but making it challenging to understand and, therefore, more costly to maintain.

+In addition, AppRun can run in browsers directly without acompiler.
+Please click the 'Try the Code' buttons to run the AppRun code above if you haven't.

+AppRun app codebase also can easily be [strong typed](strong-typing.md) if you wish.